Please be advised Ridge House Museum is CLOSED until further notice due to COVID-19 pandemic

-With its clapboard siding, gable window, and front and side porches, the Ridge House represents a middle class working man's family home.
-As Ridgetown was gearing up for its 1975 centennial celebration, the Ridgetown Rotary Club purchased the house as their centennial project.
+As Ridgetown was gearing up for the town's 1975 centennial celebration, the Ridgetown Rotary Club purchased the house as their centennial project.
 With the guidance of the Ridgetown & District Historical Society, the Ridge House Museum was born.

 Ridge House Museum is open the first day of spring to the first day of autumn and December 1-23, 7 days a week from 1:00-5:00 PM.
 Admission is by donation.